sibis-platform/PDLG/README.md

 Yong Zhang, Dongjin Kwon and Kilian Pohl

+See LICENSE file distributed along with the package for the copyright and license terms.

-Last updated on May 19th, 2016
+Last updated on May 24th, 2016